voxel51/fiftyone/docs/source/user_guide/groups.rst

 .. default-role:: code

-FiftyOne supports the creation of **grouped datasets**, which contain multiple slices of samples of possibly different modalities (image, video, or point cloud) that are organized into groups.
+FiftyOne supports the creation of **grouped datasets**, which contain multiple slices of samples of possibly different modalities (e.g., :ref:`image <dataset-media-type>`, :ref:`video <video-datasets>`, or :ref:`3D scenes <3d-datasets>`) that are organized into groups.

-Grouped datasets can be used, for example, to represent multiview scenes, where data for multiple perspectives of the same scene can be stored, visualized, and queried in ways that respect the relationships between the slices of data.
+Grouped datasets can be used to represent multiview scenes, where data for multiple perspectives of the same scene can be stored, visualized, and queried in ways that respect the relationships between the slices of data.

 .. image:: /images/groups/groups-modal.gif
    :alt: groups-sizzle